Quantum Radar for ISAC: Sum-Rate Optimization: Conclusion

 \section{Conclusion}

-~ This paper presented an IQSCC architecture that embeds QI radar within an FD ISAC system.
-A detection framework was developed for both the QI and classical radar benchmarks, which was used to demonstrate the superior detection performance of QI in low-SINR regimes.
+~ This paper presented an IQSCC architecture that embeds quantum TMSV radar within an FD ISAC system.
+A detection framework was developed for both the quantum TMSV and classical radar benchmarks, which was used to demonstrate the superior detection performance of quantum TMSV in low-SINR regimes.
 A joint optimization problem incorporating beamforming and power allocation was formulated and solved using SCA techniques.
-Simulation results showed that the IQSCC system nearly doubles the overall sum rate compared to conventional ISAC systems while satisfying the required sensing constraints.
-Future research may explore experimental validation, extension to multi-users scenarios, and the joint exploitation of classical and quantum signals for enhanced target detection.
+Simulation results showed that the IQSCC system increased the overall sum rate by $15.9$~Gbps compared to conventional ISAC systems while satisfying the required sensing constraints.

+Future research may explore experimental validation, extensions to multi-user scenarios, and hybrid quantum--classical detection strategies in which the reflected classical communication signal is exploited rather than treated solely as interference.
+Such approaches may further enhance sensing performance and broaden the applicability of the proposed framework.
+Another promising direction is the development of quantum TMSV radar models that explicitly capture temporal effects across multiple observations, including phase drift, idler-storage decay, and time-varying hardware impairments.
+Incorporating these dynamics would enable analysis of coherent versus non-coherent integration over time and allow the sensing model to more accurately reflect physical hardware behavior and better inform ISAC system optimization.